-As a competitor, Antonio is a diverse athlete with overall race wins in multiple triathlons, duathlons, cyclocross, road races, crits and time trials.
+As a competitor, Antonio is a diverse athlete with experience in Ironman distance to sprint racing, with overall race wins in multiple triathlons, duathlons, cyclocross, road races, crits and time trials.
 He is a 5x Age-Group Olympic Distance State Champion and has represented Idaho in the ‘Best of the US’ National Champion Series.
 In the off-season Antonio enjoys nordic skiing in the mountains around Idaho.

 "Dom" is the person who can keep the staff on task, buy merchandise, fit you for a wetsuit, drive you to the airport and have an extra pair of goggles for your open water swim all in the same day.
 Dom's background is in swimming and soccer.
 After years of youth and collegiate soccer she settled down to start a family.
 Their daughter, Bailey, began swimming at a young age rekindling her fire for the sport.
 When triathlon became Bailey's sport of choice she dove head first into learning more about open water swimming.